andreicastillo-cyber/Andrei-/README.md

 ## Features
 - Product menu
 - Add to cart
+- Loop for customer option to continue or stop
 - Stock validation
 - Receipt and total
+- updated stock after receipt

 ## Author
 Chris andrei a castillo